-AUGMENTATIVE AND ALTERNATIVE COMMUNICATION IS...
+AUGMENTATIVE & ALTERNATIVE COMMUNICATION ...

-- A system of communication that is not verbal/vocal including aided and unaided communication systems - Used to increase a target goal/behavior/skill and/or to decrease an interfering/inappropriate/challenging behavior
+- A system of communication that is not verbal/vocal including aided and unaided communication systems - Used to increase a target goal/behavior/skill and/or to decrease an interfering/inappropriate behavior

-WHY USE WITH LEARNERS WITH AUTISM?
+WHY USE WITH LEARNERS ON THE SPECTRUM?

-- AAC provides an alternate means of expressive communication when a learner has limited words or verbal communication. - AAC uses visual supports to make abstract social and communication concepts more concrete for learners with autism. - The technology used in AAC devices may be motivating to learners with autism.
+- AAC provides an alternate means of expressive communication when a learner has limited words or verbal communication. - AAC uses visual supports to make abstract social and communication concepts more concrete for learners. - The technology used in AAC devices may be motivating to learners.